bentoml/OpenLLM/openllm-python/ADDING_NEW_MODEL.md

 File Name: `modeling_{runtime}_{model_name}.py`

-For each runtime, i.e., torch (default with no prefix), TensorFlow -`tf`, Flax - `flax`, it is necessary to implement a class that adheres to the `openllm.LLM` interface.
-The conventional class name follows the `RuntimeModelName` pattern, e.g., `FlaxFlanT5`.
+For each runtime, i.e., torch (default with no prefix), vLLM - `vllm`, it is necessary to implement a class that adheres to the `openllm.LLM` interface.
+The conventional class name follows the `RuntimeModelName` pattern, e.g., `VLLMFlanT5`.

 ### Initialization Files